kamok/sudoku-solver/README.md

 Todo:
 <!-- 1.
 Figure out data structure of current sudoku questions.  -->
-* Continue growing board to allow initial placement of values into each cell
-2. Find a way to insert them into cells.
 3. Need: individual representation of cells, rows, columns, and 3x3 blocks

 Methodology: